Alexandra Brewis Slade: Research

-Her recent research from Haiti, Ethiopia, and Nepal has demonstrated why unfairness around water insecurity is a trigger for both mental illness and chronic disease, a theory she has advanced over the last decade with fellow anthropologist Amber Wutich and collaborators in the international Household Water Insecurity Inexperiences (HWISE) network.
+Her recent research from locations including Haiti, Ethiopia, and Nepal has demonstrated why unfairness, social conflict, and other social implications of the meanings around water insecurity is a trigger for both mental illness and chronic disease, a theory she has advanced over the last decade.
+With Amber Wutich she co-founded the Global Ethnohydrology Study, a global effort to understand cultural variation around water and climate challenges.